tomcritchlow/tomcritchlow.github.io/_posts/2018-09-06-how-to-amp-stories.md

 I should say before I go further that I have some reservations about AMP stories.
 Namely:

 - I'm wary of AMP generally.
-I think the end result of AMP speeding up the web is a GOOD THING, but the centralization and move away from the open web is troubling for me.
+I think the end result of AMP speeding up the web is a GOOD THING, but the centralization and move away from the open web is troubling.
 - AMP stories are still kind of clunky.
-No swiping to advance.
+There's no swiping to advance.
 They're just not as performant or smooth as native Instagram stories.
-- Google's mishandling of cache problems and URL linking demonstrates a poor understanding of the web generally.
+- Google's mishandling of cache problems and URL linking demonstrates a poor understanding of the web.

 But!
 I think they're going to get more attention and they're the best there is right now for building web-stories.
 So let's play around and have some fun!